littletof/charmd/README.md

 # Deno terminal markdown

+> 🚧 This module is in early developement, expect breaking changes 🚧
+> Also not yet released in any repository.
+Until than, you can use it with the raw urls

 Enables you, to render a markdown text into a string, which printed in the terminal provides a formatted output, instead of plain text.

 ![Showcase](docs/showcase.png)